preshitanalawade/Practical1/README.md

-# Practical1
+# Practical 1: Version Control System using GitHub

+## Objective
+To create and manage a GitHub repository for a Machine Learning project using version control.

-## Project Goal
+## Project Description
-This project aims to build a machine learning model to analyze and predict outcomes based on the dataset.
+This project demonstrates how to use GitHub for version control, including repository creation, dataset upload, and collaboration using branches and pull requests.

 ## Dataset
-The dataset used in this project is a CSV file containing sample data for training and testing the model.
+The dataset used is a sample CSV file named `student_scores.csv`, which contains student performance data such as:
+- Hours studied
+- Attendance
+- Previous scores
+- Final scores

-## Technologies Used
+## Tools & Technologies
-- Python
-- Pandas
+- Git
-- Scikit-learn
+- GitHub
-- Matplotlib
+- CSV Dataset

-## Project Structure
+## Files in Repository
-- data/ → Contains dataset
+- student_scores.csv → Sample dataset
-- src/ → Contains code files
 - README.md → Project documentation

+## Collaboration Steps
+1. Clone the repository
+2. Create a new branch
+3. Make changes
+4. Commit and push changes
+5. Create a pull request

+## Outcome
+Successfully implemented version control using GitHub with dataset management and collaboration.